Witt vectors and truncation posets: Witt vectors as functors from

 induced by the multiplication by $n$ map $f : S/n \to S$ is the classical Frobenius map $F_n$. \end{lemma}

 \begin{proof} In this case Definition \ref{d:RFdiagmap} reduces to the usual definition of the Frobenius. \end{proof}

-Any map $f : S \to T$ factors as a composite of an iterated diagonal map, a classical Frobenius map on each connected component, and a classical restriction map on each connected component.
+Given any $R$-map $f : S \to T$, the induced map $f^* : \bW_T(k) \to \bW_S(k)$ factors as a composite of an iterated diagonal map, a classical Frobenius map on each connected component, and a classical restriction map on each connected component.
 Because each of these maps is well defined on Witt coordinates by the classical theory of Witt vectors, it is possible to prove Lemma \ref{l:Rmapwelldef} by piecing together these classical results.